-The Hundred finals weekend - all you need to know
+The Hundred finals - all you need to know & how to follow

 Who should I look out for?

-There will be an array of world-class talent on show wherever you look this weekend.
+There will be an array of world-class talent on show in both finals.

-Manchester Originals have England white-ball skipper and tournament top scorer Jos Buttler and new England bowler Josh Tongue in their ranks, while Saturday's opponents Southern Brave have the experienced pace duo of Tymal Mills and Chris Jordan, and the emerging talent of teenager Rehan Ahmed.
+Manchester Originals have England white-ball skipper and tournament top scorer Jos Buttler and England opener Phil Salt in their ranks.

 Sam Curran, player of the tournament at last year's T20 World Cup, is in the Oval Invincibles side as well as the pacey Gus Atkinson, who has just been called up to the England squad for the first time.